CraftAcademyLabs/ca_course/ionic/display_data.md

 ```
 We are going to store that array in `$scope.labels`.

-The second thing we need to do is to get the value of how many times each message i present in the collection.
+The second thing we need to do is to get the value of how many times each message is present in the collection.
 For that we add another function that we use when iterating over `$scope.labels` and store the results in `$scope.data`

 ```javascript